parvezs27/Tableau_Sales_Dashboards/README.md

 - Format charts
   - Remove gridlines and other unnecessary lines
   - Clean up axes and headers
-  - Choose colors and format tooltips
+  - Select colors and format tooltips

  ## Build the Dashboards
  - Build container structure